rogervila/global-namespace/README.md

 ## About

-This library calls any global PHP function, not only those that are built-in.
+This library calls any global function, not only those that are built-in.

 ```php
 use PHP\PHP;